vamsijuvvigunta/vamsijuvvigunta.github.io/Rust/agentic/LibPregel_Rust.md

 }
 ```

 Message abstraction and waiting for superstep is all part of the algo, the Node abstraction does not need to expose it.
 If it turns out that paralell execution requires it, can always bring it back.
-For now, simple is good.
+For now, simplify!

 ## Rusty - Impl associated type defaults

-In C++, I am used to creating typedefs for gnarly types: makes code much easier to read and elps in focusing on the core algo more than the mile long stl type decls.
-Rust however have some limitations around it _(all for good reasons, I'd assume, but its a pain nevertheless)_
+In C++, I am used to creating typedefs for gnarly types: makes code much easier to read and helps in focusing on the core algo more than the mile long stl type decls.
+Rust however has some limitations around it _(all for good reasons, I'd assume, but its a pain nevertheless)_

  - ✔️ type aliases at the module level.
  - 👎No type aliases at the struct level
     - Not a big deal as I can do it at the module level.
  - ✔️ `associated type`s at the trait level
     - This is great as the traits are meant to be a collection of behavior/functions and you can neatly express them in semantically meaningful types, whatever those are.
-    - Powerful as rust allows you to specify constraints on these associated types.
+    - Powerful: as rust allows you to specify constraints on these associated types.
     - However
         - 👎 traits have no data fields and you have to impl a trait for a struct.
         - If that struct were to have multiple data structures using the associated types, how are you going to pre-declare them if you cannot reference the types ?